elliebunny/elliebunny.github.io/index.markdown

 <hr>

 ## **Skills**
-Proficient in the use of:
+Proficiency in the use of:
 - Mailchimp
 - Typeform
 - Airtable